kavikat/coachella/README.md

 I basically just grabbed some HTML5 Boilerplate, tracked down a coachella font .tff file, generated a web font with [font-squirrel](https://www.fontsquirrel.com/tools/webfont-generator) and played around with youtubes API.

-I stopped working on this as Coachella ended and I had lost inspiration but I will try to get a better version out before next year.
+I stopped working on this as Coachella ended and I had lost inspiration but I will try to get a better version out before next years festival.